eclipse-kura/kura/docs/core-services/position-service.md

 - **altitude** - provides the static altitude value in meters.

-- **GNSSType** - provides the gnss type used to retrieve static information.
+- **GNSS Types** - provides the gnss system used to retrieve static information.

 - **port** - supplies the USB or serial port of the GPS device.